marie-lourdes/leperlier-marie-lourdes-API-Poseidon-P7/README.md

 See folder /doc  in root project

 ### Debugging and Testing with ENV dev
-Use  Maven CLI 'mvn clean package -Denvironnement=dev' and run again For debbuging
+- For debbuging, use  Maven CLI 'mvn clean package -Denvironnement=dev' and run again

-Use  Maven CLI 'mvn test or mvn verify
+- For testing, use  Maven CLI 'mvn test or mvn verify